All the Easter eggs in Frozen 2 plus the hidden callbacks you might have missed - TheNewsTrace

 Prince Charming/Artwork Director

-The Frozen 2 group additionally confirmed one other sneaky Easter egg in the scene.
-Director Chris Buck instructed RadioTimes.com: “Anna picks up two figures and it’s Prince Charming and a princess.
+The Frozen 2 crew additionally confirmed one other sneaky Easter egg in the scene.
+Director Chris Buck advised RadioTimes.com: “Anna picks up two figures and it’s Prince Charming and a princess.
 The prince charming is predicated on artwork director Michael Giaimo.”

 That isn’t the solely place he pops up…